Jengamon/magus-scheme/README.md

 in their script (or include) on the same `Compiler`.

 ### Runtime

-The runtime is responsible for reading and executing on a World's GAst.
+The runtime is responsible for reading and executing on a GAst.

 It consists of 2 parts:
 - Compiler
 - VM

-TODO List
-- [x] compiler can produce VM bytecode
-- [-] vm can interpret code
+GAst is wrapped with a filename to form a Program.

 #### Compiler
 It is the job of the compiler to:
 - interpret macros
 - produce runnable code from a world and source

-It takes in a World, and a filename, and returns code that can be ran on an interpreter.
+It takes in a World, Includer, and a Program, and returns code that can be ran on an interpreter thread.

 #### VM/Treewalk